frnsys/geiger/README.md

 ## To Do

-- clean up
 - figure out how to evaluate/compare approaches
 - other ways of filtering out sentences?
 In general, look for cues which reference context beyond the sentence itself.
 For example:
     - non-"I" pronouns
-    - starting with terms like "However", "For example", etc
+    - starting with terms like "However", "For example", "(", "So", etc